-(1) The reviewers produce written reports on the dissertation submitted.

-(2) The supervisor produces a brief written report on the dissertation submitted.

-(3) The reports are handed over in paper form and in electronic form to the chair of the board for the defence of dissertation, who ensures that the reports are published in the Student Information System and that the reports in paper form are inserted in the record.
+- (1) The reviewers produce written reports on the dissertation submitted. - (2) The supervisor produces a brief written report on the dissertation submitted. - (3) The reports are handed over, so that the time limit under paragraph 5 can be complied with, in paper form and in electronic form to the chair of the board for the defence of dissertation, who ensures that the reports are published in the Student Information System and that the reports in paper form are inserted in the record.

-(4) Every report is always concluded by the sentence: "I recommend the dissertation for defence before the relevant board for the defence of dissertation," or "I do not recommend the dissertation for defence before the relevant board for the defence of dissertation."

-(5) The reports must be available to the student no later than three weeks before the planned date of defence.
+- (4) Every report is always concluded by the sentence: "I recommend the dissertation for defence before the relevant board for the defence of dissertation," or "I do not recommend the dissertation for defence before the relevant board for the defence of dissertation." - (5) The reports must be available to the student no later than two weeks before the planned date of defence; this time limit may be shortened with the consent of the student.